Alexseij/prim/README.md

 # How to check alghorithm

-Enter you data into input.txt like in the following example:
+Enter your data into input.txt like in the following example:

 ```bash
 7 # Amount of vertices.